tommasorigon/LSBP/Tutorial/tutorial.md

 ## Conditional probabilities of being under a threshold

-Finally, we produce the conditional probability of being under a threshold
+Finally, we produce the conditional probability of being under a threshold T of Figure 5 of the paper

 ```r
 # Notice that the GAD and DDE values are reconducted to the original scale.